 Many people wonder about the cause of nursing home abuse as well.
 In many cases, this abuse occurs because the facilities are understaffed, or the staff has been poorly trained.
 This leads to failing to provide proper care to each resident.
 90% of nursing homes do not have the recommended number of staff on hand.
 In certain situations, this means a nursing home aide may be taking care of 30 residents at a time, over five times the suggested amount.

-Unfortunately, many incidents of nursing home abuse are swept under the rug: only 1 in 14 cases of abuse are reported.
+Unfortunately, many incidents of nursing home sexual abuse are swept under the rug: only 1 in 14 cases of abuse are reported.
 In many cases, victims do not report due to fear of retaliation, embarrassment, or a lack of awareness of what has occurred.

 Nursing home abuse can be extremely dangerous and damaging; therefore, individuals who suspect their loved ones have been abused at a nursing facility should contact the authorities and an experienced attorney as soon as possible.